 Board of Management

 With urbanization trend, more and more people prefer living in condominiums.
-However, a large number of occupants shall result in many risks related to security, fire safety, ownership disputes on common parts, etc. Therefore, a Management Board is established for safety assurance, effective management and for solving arising problems in apartment communities as well.
+However, a large number of occupants shall result in many risks related to security, fire safety, ownership disputes on common parts, etc. Therefore, a Building Owner's Committee is established for safety assurance, effective management and for solving arising problems in apartment communities as well.

-The State issued policies specifying and guiding developers and residents to form the Board of Management for an efficient and transparent management.
+The State issued policies specifying and guiding developers and residents to form a Building Owner's Committee for an efficient and transparent management.

 According to the Housing Law No.51/2001/QH10 of National Assembly dated December 25, 2001, clearly stated as follows: